semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 ##### HIGH

-HIGH likelihood rules specify a very high concern for an exploit.
+HIGH likelihood rules specify a very high concern that the vulnerability can be exploited.
 Examples:

 - The use of weak encryption: https://semgrep.dev/playground/r/go.lang.security.audit.crypto.use_of_weak_rsa_key.use-of-weak-rsa-key?editorMode=advanced
 - Disabled security feature in a configuration